erizov/Professor/semester_08/lecture_49_sql_fundamentals/sql_queries/school.en.md

-# Sql Queries
+# SQL Queries

 ## Simple Explanation

-SQL Queries is an algorithm used to solve specific problems in computer science.
+SQL Queries is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying sql queries to solve specific tasks in sql;
-- using sql queries in production systems for queries;
-- integrating sql queries into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of sql queries:
+Consider a specific example of how sql queries works:

-1. Data preparation: input data for sql queries (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of sql queries to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions